Structural Completeness of a Multi-channel Linear System with Dependent Parameters: Analyses

-By Theorem 4 in \cite{pichai1984graph} and its proof, there exist $\mathcal{S} \subset \mathbf{k}$ and a permutation matrix $\Pi$ such that (\ref{eqn:ABC-partition}) holds if and only if the graph $\mathbb{G}_F$ has a strongly connected component (SCC) which contains at least one state vertex but no arcs from $\mathcal{E}_F$.
-If this SCC contains an input vertex, then there is no directed path from any state vertex in the SCC to this input vertex, because the only way to reach input vertices is to go through arcs in $\mathcal{E}_F$.
-Similarly, if this SCC contains an output vertex, then there is no directed path from this output vertex to any state vertex in the SCC.
-It leads to a contradiction.
-So this SCC of $\mathbb{G}_F$ consists solely of state vertices.
-By Lemma \ref{lem:grk-graph}, $\grank (A(p)+B(p)F(\tilde{p})C(p)) < n$ if and only if the graph $\mathbb{G}_F$ has no unbalanced similarity class of multi-colored cycle subgraphs.
+By Theorem 4 in \cite{pichai1984graph} and its proof, there exist no subset $\mathcal{S} \subset \mathbf{k}$ and no permutation matrix $\Pi$ such that (\ref{eqn:ABC-partition}) holds if and only if each state vertex is in some strongly connected component (SCC) of the feedback graph $\mathbb{G}_F$, which contains an arc from $\mathcal{E}_F$.
+That is, each SCC of $\mathbb{G}_F$ which has at least one state vertex also contains an input vertex and an output vertex.
+If a SCC of $\mathbb{G}_F$ consists solely of input vertices and/or output vertices, then the SCC has exactly one vertex, because there are no arcs within input vertices, within output vertices, or from an input vertex to an output vertex in $\mathbb{G}_F$.
+So each SCC of $\mathbb{G}_F$ consists of either an input or output vertex or at least one input vertex, one state vertex, and one output vertex.
+By Lemma \ref{lem:grk-graph}, $\grank (A(p)+B(p)F(\tilde{p})C(p)) = n$ if and only if the feedback graph $\mathbb{G}_F$ has an unbalanced similarity class of multi-colored cycle subgraphs.
 Therefore, (\lowercase\expandafter{\romannumeral2}) $\iff$ (\lowercase\expandafter{\romannumeral3}). $ $